Justice in numbers

 Prisons achieve rating 3 or 4 in security audit

-Value for Rating 4.
+Value for 1 - Performance of serious concern.
 View breakdown for security audit

 Electronic monitoring caseload